-Secondly, have the most vital information at the place where the viewer’s eye is likely to land first as the attention span of people decrease as they progress to stay on your website.
+Secondly, have the most vital information at the place where the viewer’s eye is likely to land first as the attention span of people decreases as they progress to stay on your website.

 2. Grid Systems

 This framework formed by the grid serves as a guide for the page layout.
-While in some instance the lines of a grid are not necessarily visible others opt to have them.
+While in some instances the lines of a grid are not necessarily visible others opt to have them.

 To break it down, think of it as a skeleton or wireframes on which a designer can organize graphic elements for example where the text sections will be, images and other functional elements.

 As a designer arrange content on the page, this structure helps you to manage the proportions between the elements to be aligned on the page.

 Many variations to the grids when trying them out help the designer to build better digital products.
 With proper execution of grids with the different design elements together to achieve effective hierarchy, alignment and consistency make the design appear thoughtful and well-organized.